TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 	He will never achieve the most optimal and effortless usage of the simplest task he wants!
 Either give up, or go beg the developers lmao

 	Because surely, in the future that program may get the accessible clipboard feature, so you don't have to paste once in your life again, but it will never give you SO MANY CHOICES (when you need them) https://github.com/ytdl-org/youtube-dl#options

+	Did I mention the above has **ADVERTISEMENTS**, and blackmails you to a paid subscription to remove it? lmao wtf!
+	Its code is **not**even **open-source**, which means **it could easily have spyware/malware** and you have no way to prevent that!

+	And atop of that, you have to go through an entire installer!

 ### On an entirely different level!
 Honestly, the fact you can press 3 buttons
 `ctrl+C (video URL) -> F9 (shortcut boot) -> Enter`
 to download any video - finishing your task instantly by the time you press them - is something other "competitors" will **never** touch, and their users will be troubled by clicking buttons all day and exploring their directory instead lmao
 And even if they really reach this level of efficiency, they will **never** have as many choices https://github.com/ytdl-org/youtube-dl#options as this program.
 They will be pretty but they will **never** become a PowerGUI.
 The opposite, however, is possible.

 ## Credits